 Deacons lead the body in service by meeting the spiritual and physical needs of the people themselves, encouraging the use of gifts in the body, and overseeing the maintenance of all church property.

-In accordance with Scripture, these offices are open to qualified men only (see 1 Timothy 3 and Titus 1).
+While we affirm and support the giftedness of every member, these offices are open only to qualified men (see 1 Timothy 3 and Titus 1).

-Each officer (elder or deacon) at NSF serves for a three-year term and then automatically rotates off for a year of inactive service.
-Having rotated off, an officer may then be re-nominated and go back through training and then be re-elected to serve another three-year term following his year of inactive service.
+Each officer (elder or deacon) at NSF serves for a three-year term and then automatically rotates off for at least a year of inactive service.
+An inactive officer may be re-nominated after a year of inactivity.
+He would then go back through the training and election process and serve another three-year term.

 The elders accept nominations for the office of deacon and elder for 2 weeks in the spring of each year.

 The procedure for the election of officers includes a series of steps that begins with nominations and ends in installation.
-Anyone wishing to make a nomination for office and those accepting nominations, please read about each step.
+If you wish to make or accept a nomination, please read each step carefully

 The congregation is encouraged to prayerfully review the qualifications for office as set forth in Scripture (1 Timothy 3 and Titus 1) and then make their nominations using the form made available by the session.
 The qualifications and vows are also summarized in our Book of Church Order, chapters 8 & 9.